bacpack-system/bacpack-system.github.io/docs/index.md

 # Introduction

-This is a documentation for BacPack System stack of BringAuto s.r.o.
-This system is a set of components, whose purpose is to create an environment for easy dependency and package management of CMake based projects.
+This documentation covers the BacPack System, a component stack developed by BringAuto s.r.o.
+This system provides a set of components designed to create an environment for easy dependency and package management of CMake based projects.

 ## Main Components